britecharts/britecharts/README.md

 container.datum(barData).call(barChart);
 ```

-Britecharts comes with custom CSS - to load CSS in your html file you may include it in the `<head>` tag
+Britecharts comes with custom CSS - to load CSS in your HTML file you may include it in the `<head>` tag

 ```html
 <link